 Airedales can live to the ripe old age of 15, and Frieman says they are generally robust and healthy dogs.
 "They can be prone to issues with their hips and knees, but terriers, as a rule, are solid creatures," Frieman says.
 "As with any purebred dog, you should ask the breeder about how they have screened for orthopedic and other issues."

-Airedale terriers were first bred by mill workers in Northern England's Aire Valley in the mid-1800s.
+Airedale terriers were first bred by mill workers in Northern England's Aire Valley in the mid-1800s, according to the Airedale Terrier Club of America.
 Their function was to hunt rats and other small prey, as well as to join in the hunt for ducks and other small animals.
-The breed was soon recognized for its sharp intelligence, and they were used as working dogs on farms, in the police force, and even in the military.
+The dogs were soon recognized for their sharp intelligence, and they were used as working dogs on farms, in the police force, and even in the military.

 During World War I, the British Army trained Airedales for a number of military uses.
 These brave and determined war dogs carried messages and first-aid supplies on the battlefield, located injured soldiers, and worked as guard dogs.
 Amazingly, they were trained to wear gas masks and find their way through treacherous battlefields.
 There are many stories of how these dogs saved lives and made a real difference in outcomes for the soldiers they supported.

-- In the live-action remake of the Lady and the Tramp movie, Tramp is played by Monty, a mixed-breed shelter rescue that is believed to be part Airedale and part schnauzer.
+- In the 2019 live-action Lady and the Tramp movie, Tramp is played by Monty, a mixed-breed shelter rescue that is believed to be part Airedale and part schnauzer.